iwinoto/openwhisk-demo-personalityanalysis/README.md

 The researcher has a NoSQL database where the speeches are being stored and wants to use Watson Personality Insights service from Bluemix to analyse the speech.
 As a researcher, there are limited funds for this work and infrastructure cannot be purchased.
 Cloud is an obvious deployment target.
 However, the rate that speeches are added to the database is very low and the researcher does not want to pay for idle cloud resources.
 The analysis process should only run when a new speech is added.

 ## Solution
-* CloudantNoSQL to store the speeches
+* Cloudant NoSQL to store the speeches
 * Watson Developer Cloud Personality Insights
-* OpenWhisk to trigger events from Cloundant NoSQL and activate actions to analyse the speech.
+* [OpenWhisk](https://new-console.ng.bluemix.net/docs/openwhisk/index.html) to trigger events from Cloundant NoSQL and activate actions to analyse the speech.

 ## Implementation